Schoeffler-Lab/SWiCAM_v1.1/README.md

 Or, to look for aspartate and glutamate enrichments in 9-residue sliding widow with a default stride (1):

     python3 run.py aligns/ DE 9 50

+5) The program will output raw and collated data to folders called results/window_frequencies results/plots
+   Within this folder, there will be csv files containing raw window frequnecies for every secuence in the alignment